CAM-E-L/CAM-E-L/README.md

+# Cognitive-Affective Maps *extended logic* - Proposing Tools to Collect and Analyze Attitudes and Belief Systems

 👋 Welcome to our tools of the  Cognitive-Affective Map (CAM) research Team at the University of Freiburg (see [CAM-Research](https://www.psychologie.uni-freiburg.de/abteilungen/Allgemeine.Psychologie/research/cam-research)).
 Me [Julius Fenn](https://github.com/FennStatistics), at the start suported by [Florian Gouret](https://github.com/Aodarium), programmed the CAM tools.
 I am personally trained in Psychology, Statistics, and Web-Development (self-taught), currently based in Germany 🇪🇺.

 🔭 I build tools that make new research tools easier accessible